realnumbers/bus/README.md

 ##Copyright

 Designed and developed by [Tobias Bernard](http://tobiasbernard.com) and [Julian Sparber](http://julian.sparber.net).
-Released under the terms of the GNU Affero Public License version 3 or later.
+Released under the terms of the GNU Affero General Public License version 3 or later.